Halo (TV series): Casting

-From April–August 2019, the cast for the series was announced, with Pablo Schreiber as Master Chief.
+From April to August 2019, the cast for the series was announced, with Pablo Schreiber as Master Chief.
 He was joined by Yerin Ha, Natascha McElhone, Bokeem Woodbine, Shabana Azmi, Bentley Kalu, Natasha Culzac and Kate Kennedy.
 In November 2020, Jen Taylor replaced McElhone as Cortana.
-In September 2022, Joseph Morgan and Cristina Rodlo joined the cast, while Fiona O’Shaughnessy and Tylan Bailey were promoted to series regulars for the second season.
+In September 2022, Joseph Morgan and Cristina Rodlo joined the cast, while Fiona O'Shaughnessy and Tylan Bailey were promoted to series regulars for the second season.

 Filming

 Principal photography commenced in October 2019.
 In 2019, the series spent over $40 million on production costs.
 The five filmed episodes were re-edited under the COVID-19 pandemic shutdown, with production on the sixth episode and reshoots being planned in Ontario, Canada.
 Filming eventually resumed fully in Budapest, Hungary in February 2021.
 The total production of the series including the post-production is estimated to cost between $90–200 million for the first season.
-Filming for the second season began on September 15, 2022 in Iceland, with the additional country Hungary (Budapest) to be occurred filming later in that year.
+Filming for the second season began on September 15, 2022 in Iceland, and wrapped on May 1, 2023.

 Music

-On February 14, 2022, it was announced that Sean Callery would compose the score for the series.
+In February 2022, Sean Callery was revealed to be scoring the series' first season.
+In February 2024, it was revealed that Bear McCreary's production studio, Sparks & Shadows, would compose the music for the second season, with McCreary writing a new main title theme for the series that utilizes themes written by Martin O'Donnell and Michael Salvatori for the Halo video game series.
+A soundtrack album for the first season was released digitally in November 2024, more than two years after that season's release.